Your Lie in April: Stage adaptations

-In May 2017, a stage adaptation of Your Lie in April was announced to be in production, with its release set for August of the same year.
-The play was staged at AiiA 2.5 Theater Tokyo from August 24, 2017, to September 3, 2017; and at the Umeda Arts Theater in Osaka from September 7, 2017, to September 10, 2017.
+In May 2017, a stage adaptation of Your Lie in April was announced to be in production; the play was staged at AiiA 2.5 Theater Tokyo from August 24 to September 3 of the same year; and at the Umeda Arts Theater in Osaka from September 7–10.
 Naohiro Ise directed the play and Kaori Miura wrote it.
 The play included live musical performances from Yuta Matsumura on piano and Shuko Kobayashi on violin.
 The main cast was Shintarō Anzai as Kōsei Arima, Arisa Matsunaga as Kaori Miyazono, Misato Kawauchi as Tsubaki Sawabe, and Masanari Wada as Ryōta Watari.

-On October 10, 2019, Toho and Fuji TV announced a musical adaptation of Your Lie in April would be staged at Tokyo Tatemono Brillia Hall from July 5, 2020, to July 29, 2020.
-Frank Wildhorn composed the music, Tracy Miller Schell and Carly Robyn Green co-wrote the lyrics, Jason Howland arranged the musical, and Ikko Ueda directed it.
+On October 10, 2019, Toho and Fuji TV announced a musical adaptation of Your Lie in April would be staged at Tokyo Tatemono Brillia Hall from July 5–29, 2020.
+Frank Wildhorn composed the music, Tracy Miller and Carly Robyn Green co-wrote the lyrics, Jason Howland arranged the musical, and Ikko Ueda directed it.
 The adaptation starred Yuta Koseki and Tatsunari Kimura as Kosei Arima, Erika Ikuta as Kaori Miyazono, Fuka Yuduki as Tsubaki Suwabe, and Koki Mizuta and Takuto Teranishi as Ryōta Watari.
 It was planned to tour the musical nationally following the Tokyo premiere but all performances were indefinitely delayed due to the COVID-19 pandemic.
 A concept album was released on December 25, 2020, in place of the performances.

 In July 2021, it was announced the musical would be staged in May 2022.
+The world premiere of the musical took place at the Nissay Theatre in Tokyo on May 7, 2022.
+The premiere was followed by an opening tour throughout Japan in 2022.
+The English language version of the musical held a West End concert staging at the Theatre Royal, Drury Lane in April 2024.
+The creative team includes music by Frank Wildhorn, English language book by Rinne Groff, lyrics by Tracy Miller and Carly Robyn Green, arrangements and orchestrations by Jason Howland, and direction by Nick Winston.
+Following this staging, a full production was announced for a twelve week run at the Harold Pinter Theatre beginning June 28, 2024.

+In September 2024, it was announced the musical will be staged in August and September 2025.
+The play will take place at the Showa Women's University's Hitomi Memorial Hall in Tokyo, before moving to Aichi and Osaka in September, and Toyama in October.
+The double cast includes Kurumu Okamiya and Misato Higashijima as Kōsei Arima, Ririka Kato and former Juice=Juice member Karin Miyamoto as Kaori Miyazono, Shio Kisui and Saki Yamamoto as Tsubaki Sawabe, and Masato Yoshihara and Taisei Shima as Ryōta Watari.
+The music was composed by Frank Wildhorn, lyrics by Tracy Miller and Carly Robyn Green, arrangements and orchestrations by Jason Howland, and translated and directed by Ikko Ueda.